Dixie Classic (basketball tournament): Background and founding

 During the 1930s and 1940s, NC State had been outperformed by Duke and North Carolina in football.
-The school made a decision to improve their basketball program because it was cheaper to do so.
+The school made a decision to improve its basketball program because it was cheaper to do so.
 Their first move was to build a new, larger basketball venue to replace Thompson Gym.
 Construction started in 1941, but the United States' involvement in World War II forced the construction's cessation.
 NC State's then athletic council H. A. Fisher sought advice on who to hire to coach NC State from Chuck Taylor, who stated: "The best basketball coach in the country is a lieutenant commander in the U.S. Navy.
 His name is Everett Case."
-Famed Indiana high school coach Case was hired after the war ended and first demanded they redesign their in construction arena.
+Famed Indiana high school coach Case was hired after the war ended and first demanded that they redesign their indoor construction arena.
 Case wanted the venue to be very large, larger than the recently constructed Duke Indoor Stadium.
 As the arena had a steel frame already built, to increase capacity, they extended the building to have larger end zones behind the baskets.
 The 12,400 seat building was completed in 1949 and officially called William Neal Reynolds Coliseum.

 As the coliseum was being finished, football in the state was immensely successful with Duke Blue Devils football coach Wallace Wade leading the Blue Devils to success, multi–position Charlie Justice at North Carolina, and Wake Forest coach Peahead Walker leading the team to bowl games.
 Football's regular season in 1949 came to an end on November 19, when the Tar Heels played the Blue Devils in front of a state record crowd of 57,500.
 Weeks later, Case had planned for a basketball tournament to be held at Reynolds Coliseum across three days, with eight participants.
 The tournament was a joint idea between Case and The News and Observer writer Dick Herbert.
 The tournament was to be called the Dixie Classic, a name created by his assistant coach Carl "Butter" Anderson.
 Case desired to create the Christmas holiday tournament as he felt North Carolina was ignored in national sports coverage.
 The tournament would feature each of the four schools referred to as the Big Four or Tobacco Road: Duke University, North Carolina State College, University of North Carolina at Chapel Hill, and Wake Forest College.
 The remaining four entrants would be various talented teams from across the nation.
 Often the invited schools would be asked close to one or two years before the year of the tournament in question.
 In advance of the first edition, The News and Observer speculated that the event would increase statewide interest in basketball, along with showing how other areas teams play the sport.